Skip to main content

 How to Get Sober and Stay Sober

 Getting sober can seem like a huge hurdle to overcome when you’re suffering from a substance abuse disorder.
-And looking ahead, the thought of staying sober – spending the next days, weeks, months, and years of your life avoiding the substance that has taken a central place in your life – can seem overwhelming.
-In fact, thinking too much about how you’ll manage to stay sober forever can turn you off from trying in the first place.
+Looking ahead, the thought of staying sober can feel overwhelming.
+Thinking too much about how you’ll manage to stay sober forever can even stop you from trying in the first place.

-But you shouldn’t let your anxiety or overwhelming thoughts stop you.
-There is hope!
+But you shouldn’t let anxiety or overwhelming thoughts stop you.
+There is hope.
 Plenty of people do, in fact, get sober and stay sober, and you can do it as well.
-No one can promise you that it won’t be a challenge and that there won’t be bumps in the road along the way, but it can certainly be done.
+No one can promise it won’t be challenging or that there won’t be bumps in the road, but it can certainly be done.

 Here’s how to get sober and stay sober.